by Meg Ulrich | Mar 19, 2025

 by Meg Ulrich | Mar 17, 2025

-Reflective questions de-emphasize the product and emphasize process, effort, and self-reflection.
+Reflective questions emphasize process, effort, and self-reflection.
 Example: “What do you like about your drawing?”
 “How did you feel pushing through that hard math problem?”
 “You’re done building the tower.
-What do you want to come...
+What do you want to come next?”
+“You felt nervous...

 Recent Comments